 - Future Value: Able to show potential as chief engineer or technical manager of major program, leader of engineering branch/division, etc.

 Fellowship participants will be chosen by a selection committee comprised of MITRE and senior government chief engineers.
 Applicants should submit a completed application form, resume, or curriculum vitae; official undergraduate transcripts; two letters of recommendation, and a two-page white paper addressing a key SE capability area of interest.
 Applicants will also be required to speak to the selection committee about one of their major SE-related work accomplishments.
 A separate application to the UVA process is also required.
 Applicants can reuse much of the same requirements as described above, and MITRE will help expedite this process.

 Sponsors can also leverage the Office of Personnel Management (OPM) Intergovernmental Personnel Act (IPA) mobility program as a source of funding for an SE Fellow.
-Under the IPA, federal government employees can take temporary assignments between state and local governments, institutions of higher education, and other eligible organizations such as federally funded research & development centers.
+Under the IPA, federal government employees can take temporary assignments between state and local governments, institutions of higher education, and other eligible organizations such as federally funded research and development centers.
 The temporary assignment can last up to two years.

 NOTE: By contacting us at SEFellows@mitre.org before you apply, we can also provide you with updates as you walk through the application and funding process.